Javier-Chiva/PHP-Notes/README.md

 # PHP Notes
-Notes, examples and PHP code helps from previous projects and courses
+PHP code helps from previous projects and courses